MannyASM/MacroTable_TR_to_PrintCh/README.md

 For display purposes, WTO was utilized to display contents of CHARLIST (as output string).

-PRINTOUT is a macro developed by John Ehrman (Assembler Language Programming for IBM System z™ Servers, Version 2.00)
+Also, PRINTOUT was used to further display some information.
+Thsi is a macro developed by John Ehrman (Assembler Language Programming for IBM System z™ Servers, Version 2.00)

 PGM13_LIST.TXT
 --------------